ClaytonOlsen/credit_card_fraud/README.md

 | K-Nearest Neighbor | 0.8775510204081632   | 0.41716861015865014  | 0.9379401838112846 |
 | Adaboost           | 0.9285714285714286   | 0.06073981864221495  | 0.9528285533403007 |
 | XGBoost            | 0.9081632653061225   | 0.12469810887183227  | 0.9491576033902588 |

+## Summary

+Implementing SMOTE on the imbalanced dataset helped us with the imbalance of our labels and provided better recall for our models.
+All of the models provided accurent overall classification with AUC-ROC over 0.9 which suggests they are all fairly good predictors.
+In evaluating our models, we put a heavier weight on high recall as miss classifying fradulent casses as not fradulent is the most costly misclassification for credit card fraud.
+Though, it would be unwise to solely account for the reduction of false negatives as constantly blocking credit card purchases for people who were just making regular purchases may lead to customer complaints and overall dissatisfaction.
+Therefore, we may not prefer the Adaboost model even though it has the highest recall because of the massive cost to precision as it may be susceptible to overpredicting that credit card purchases are fradulent.
+We may want to also consider the KNN or XGBoost model as the have more middle ground results while still maintaining strong recall.
+To further improve our models we may consider doing outlier removal or trying other models that may provide more accurate responses.